patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/about.markdown

 At that time, I was working as product manager on the first version of ETAS EHANDBOOK.

 In the workshop, Marty shared a lot of knowledge on how successful product teams work and create value for their customers.
 Besides the inspirational workshop, Marty also shared a copy of his book **Inspired: How to create products customers love.** with each of the participants.

+Marty's workshop was a spark.
+From then on, I was all on fire to become the best product manager  I can be.
+Besides Marty's book, I read a lot of [other books](/books) as well as articles I found on the internet - many of which I found useful for my work.

 10 years later, by end of 2022, I had the luck to attend the **Lean Product Management** training by [Itamar Gilad](https://itamargilad.com/){:target="_blank"}.